Nidhiki: Wait a minute, Krekka. I thought Lariska said you could fly?

 .
 Also seen from companions and enemies that forget about frequently-used powers.
 This is a very common subversion of the Acrophobic Bird

-Can be more or less justified if the powers are rarely useful, so that the character has not used them for a long time; if the power's use in this situation is an entirely new one; or if the character has (or has had) a good reason to avoid the use, and so got into the habit of not thinking of it.
+Can be more or less justified if the powers are rarely useful, so that the character has not used them for a long time; if the power's use in this situation is an entirely new one; if the character has (or has had) a good reason to avoid the use, and so got into the habit of not thinking of it; or if the power itself was gained only recently, and the character is not used to having it as an option.
 Also by not having time enough to think.

 Compare Remembered Too Late